sgchun/nps/README.md

    trainF41 trainI41 1
    trainF58 trainI58 0
    ```
-5. **Validation genotypes in qctool dosage format.** Same as the training genotype dosage format.
+5. **Validation genotypes in the qctool dosage format.** Same as the training genotype dosage format.
-6. **Validation sample IDs in PLINK .fam format.** Same as the training sample ID file format.
+6. **Validation sample IDs in the PLINK .fam format.** Same as the training sample ID file format.
-7. **Validation phenotypes in PLINK phenotype format.** Similar to the training phenotype file format.
-Unlike the training cohort phenotype file, missing phenotypes (encoded by **-9**) are allowed in a validation cohort phenotype file.
+7. **Validation phenotypes in the PLINK phenotype format.** Similar to the training phenotype file format.
+Unlike the phenotype file of training cohort, missing phenotypes (encoded by **-9**) are allowed in a validation cohort phenotype file.
 Samples with missing phenotypes will be simply excluded when evaluating the accuracy of prediction model.

 ## Running NPS

 ### Test cases
 We provide two sets of simulated test cases.
 Due to their large file sizes, they are provided separately from the software distribution.
 Please download them from Sunyaev Lab server (ftp://genetics.bwh.harvard.edu/download/schun/).
 Test set #1 is relatively small (225MB), and NPS can complete in less than 1 hour in total on a modest desktop PC even without linear-algebra acceleration.
 In contrast, test set #2 is more realistic simulation (11GB) and will require serious computational resources.
-NPS will generate up to 1 TB of intermediary data and can take 1/2 day to a day on computer clusters with linear-algebra acceleration.
+NPS will generate up to 1 TB of intermediate data and can take 1/2 day to a day on computer clusters with linear-algebra acceleration.

-Both simulation datasets were generated using our multivariate-normal simulator (See our NPS manuscript for the details).
+Both simulated datasets were generated using our multivariate-normal simulator (See our NPS manuscript for the details).
 Briefly:
 - **Test set #1.** The number of markers across the genome is limited to 100,449.
 We assume that all causal SNPs are included in the 100,449 SNPs.
-Note that this is unrealistic assumption; causal SNPs cannot be accurately tagged with such a sparse SNP set.
+Note that this is an unrealistic assumption; causal SNPs cannot be directly genotyped or accurately tagged with such a sparse SNP set.
 The fraction of causal SNP is 0.005 (a total of 522 causal SNPs).
 The GWAS cohort size is 100,000.
 The training cohort has 2,500 cases and 2,500 controls.
 The validation cohort consists of 5,000 individuals without case over-sampling.
 The heritability is 0.5.
 The phenotype prevalence is 5%.

 - **Test set #2.** The number of markers across the genome is 5,012,500.
 The fraction of causal SNP is 0.001 (a total of 5,008 causal SNPs).
 The GWAS cohort size is 100,000.
 The training cohort has 2,500 cases and 2,500 controls.
 The validation cohort consists of 5,000 samples without case over-sampling.
 The heritability is 0.5.
 The phenotype prevalence is 5%.
-This is one of the benchmark simulation datasets used in our manuscript, with 10-fold reduced validation cohort size.
+This is one of the benchmark simulation datasets used in our manuscript, with 10-fold reduction in validation cohort size.

 We assume that the test datasets will be downloaded and unpacked in the following directories:
 ```bash